codefog/contao-events_subscriptions/docs/06-notifications.md

 1. **Event reminder**

    This notification type is used to send the reminders about the event.
+You must choose it in the calendar settings if you have enabled the reminders.

 2. **Event subscribe**

    This notification type is used to confirm the member subscribed to the event.
+This notification does not need to be chosen anywhere, all of this notification types will be sent upon subscirption.
    **Note:** this notification is also sent when the user is subscribed to the event in the backend!

 3. **Event unsubscribe**

    This notification type is used to confirm the member unsubscribed from the event.
+This notification does not need to be chosen anywhere, all of this notification types will be sent upon unsubscirption.
    **Note:** this notification is also sent when the user is unsubscribed from the event in the backend!